 Officials continue maintaining the “railway projects have a long gestation, hence revenues from projects will take time to flow” stance, and adding that it would generate sufficient revenues over the next 3–4 years to pay off debts; however, this seems more like a distant dream than reality.
 The committees set up to consider the dismal condition of the railways propose unbundling the railways into separate units to operate track and traffic, and allowing private players to run train services; the idea of complete privatization was rejected by Suresh Prabhu, the Minister of Railways, on the back of it being detrimental to the common man’s pocket – after all, a “No” without much ado is a womb-taught-trait in Indians.

-Finally on the Right Track!
+go to link Finally on the Right Track!

 The Rajdhani Express was launched in 1969, while the first Shatabdi Express was launched in 1988 – both aimed at providing Indians with premium experience in terms of speed of travel and services offered.
 However, no further comment is needed to describe the state that both trains have at present – some would even say that their condition is no different from their less-premium peers.